OUGenomics/Bioinformatics-ARET-July2018/Section-2/readme.md

 ```

 We will now use as search tool called 'usearch' to compare each of the reads to the SILVA reference data set.
 About 1 in 1000 genes in a typical genome codes for a 16S rRNA gene.
 We downloaded 400000 reads so we should expect about 400 hits.
-That sufficient to assmeble the complete 16S sequence, so we'll only need to run the forward reads (you'd get another 400 if you ran the reverse reads):
+That should be sufficient to assemble the complete 16S sequence, so we'll only need to run the forward reads (you'd get another 400 if you ran the reverse reads):

 ```sh
 usearch -usearch_global SRX3577904_1.q30.fastq -db SILVA_108.udb -id 0.7 -strand both -mincols 50 -maxhits 1 -qsegout Fhits.fasta -blast6out Fhits.tab